How To Cook Rice

 Add Water and Salt to the Pot

-Next, measure the amount of water needed to add to the pot based on the style of rice you’ve selected and how much of it you’re using.
-Add the water into the pot and then sprinkle a teaspoon or two of salt into the pot.
+Next, measure the amount of water needed to add to the pot based on your selected rice style or size and how much you’re using.
+Add the water to the pot, and then sprinkle a teaspoon or two of salt into it.

-Mix the rice one more time, cover it halfway with the lid, and leave it on medium-high heat.
-Don’t go too far away, you want to stay close to the rice pot to watch when the rice absorbs the water.
+Remix the rice, cover it halfway with the lid, and leave it on medium-high heat.
+Don’t go too far away; you want to stay close to the rice pot to watch when the rice absorbs the water.

-When you notice most of the water is absorbed, remove the lid from the pot and add a sheet of foil on top.
+When you notice most of the water has been absorbed, remove the lid from the pot and add a sheet of foil on top.
 Use the foil to cover the pot before placing the lid back on top.
-Lower the heat on the stove to the lowest setting possible and leave your rice alone for a minimum of 20 minutes.
+Lower the heat on the stove to the lowest setting possible and leave your rice alone for at least 20 minutes.

 Don’t touch the lid!
 You may feel tempted to open the lid and look inside to see how much progress you’re making, but that can disrupt things and leave you with wet rice that doesn’t taste very good.